Guide to Getting the best from your Retro Consoles

 Here’s a reference page for everything you’ll need to get the best from your classic consoles.
 Some things can be confusing, but stick with it, as it should all come together in the end!

 Please note that this site is written by an American, so most of the references are to US-related stuff.
-I still tried to include basic Europe/PAL related info as much as I could.
+I still tried to include worldwide-related info as much as I could.

 So, are you ready to completely transform the way your old consoles look, just like the pic above???
 Let’s get started!

-In order to display your systems in RGB, you’ll need special cables that get the RGB output from your system.
+RGB is the best signal you can get from most classic consoles.
+In order to display your systems in RGB, you’ll at least need need special cables and in some cases hardware modifications.
 Then, you’ll need to choose how to display RGB, which could be anything from an RGB monitor to a new HDTV.
 Finally, you’ll need a way to connect your system into your display.
 I’ll explain all of that in easy guides, but I’ll save the section that describes each individual game console until the end:

 1) Introduction to RGB – If you’re not familiar with RGB, please read this page.